qiyu1987/IbHomework/ib-week1-mishmash-homework/README.md

 This assignment covers the first week of the Intermediate Bootcamp.
 This repository contains 3 test files, each covering a single task.
 The order of the tasks does not matter. **You can complete them in any order.** Try to complete as many of them as you can.

 First run `yarn install` to install the dependencies.
 Run the tests with the command `yarn test`.
 Read the instructions in this document to know what is expected of you.
 The tests are meant to _help_ and _guide_ you.
-Passing tests do **NOT** automatically mean a successful implementation. **Again, tests do not equal score!** You can and should read the tests to see exactly what it's expecting, especially if you're getting errors.
+Passing tests do **NOT** automatically mean a successful implementation. **Again, tests do not equal score!** You can read the tests to see exactly what it's expecting, especially if you're getting errors.
 However, do **not** change the tests.

+**Make sure to hand in the project the way you received it!** The tests should still work and be runnable with the `yarn test` command after you hand in your homework.

 You can also run the tests for each assignment individually by executing `yarn test1`, `yarn test2` and `yarn test3`.